asheesh859/Docker-project/README.md

 ## Overview

-This project demonstrates how to set up and deploy a simple web application using Docker and a three-tier architecture on AWS.
-It involves creating a Docker image for a web application (`Jupiter-website`), running the application locally in a container, and deploying the architecture on AWS.
+This project demonstrates how to set up and deploy a simple web application using Docker.
+It involves creating a Docker image for a web application (`Jupiter-website`), running the application locally in a container.

 ---